gavinyork/zephyr3d/doc/markdown/scene.application.options.md

 ## Application.options property

-The options that was used to create the application
+The (sanitized) options used to create this application.

+Note: Defaults are applied for `enableMSAA` and `pixelRatio` if omitted.

 **Signature:**